 - 1.3A A qualified medical staff may be designated for the facility.
 All members of the medical staff must be licensed physicians, MD or DO, and must be qualified to interpret noninvasive vascular examinations. - 1.3.1A Medical Staff Required Training and Experience ii.
-Certification from the American Society of Neuroimaging (ASN)
+Registered Physician in Neurovascular Interpretation (RPNI)